ga4gh/cat-vrs/schema/cat-vrs/def/CategoricalCnv.rst

 **Computational Definition**

-A categorical variation domain is defined first by a sequence derived from a canonical `Location  <https://vrs.ga4gh.org/en/2.0/terms_and_model.html#Location>`_ , which is representative of  a collection of congruent Locations.
+A categorical variation domain is defined first by a sequence derived from a canonical `SequenceLocation <https://vrs.ga4gh.org/en/2.0.0-ballot.2024-08/concepts/LocationAndReference/SequenceLocation.html>`_ , which is representative of a collection of congruent Locations.
 The change or count of this sequence is also described, either by a numeric value (e.g. "3 or more copies") or categorical representation (e.g. "high-level gain").
 Categorical CNVs may optionally be defined by rules specifying the location match characteristics for member CNVs.

 **Information Model**